orange-lang/orange-docs/internals/well_formed.md

 - The default constuctor exists until a custom constructor is supplied.
 - A constructor must always be the same name as the class.
 - Each "super" in the class' super list must exist.
+- A constructor for a generic class must have an assignment for each generic member.

 ## Arrays